 A break clause is a provision in a lease enabling the landlord or tenant to end the lease prior to the expiry of the contractual term.
-Tony Coates, head of commercial property at Birchall Blackburn Law, explains why great care needs to be taken when attempting to exercise a break clause.
+Jennifer McGowan, commercial property solicitor at Birchall Blackburn Law, explains why great care needs to be taken when attempting to exercise a break clause.

 With current economic uncertainty, the presence of a break clause within a lease can provide either party with a degree of flexibility.
 It is especially useful where a tenant’s circumstances have changed since the lease was granted e.g. a tenant whose business may have expanded or contracted and as a result, the premises may no longer be suitable.